Opioids are used to relieve pain, but they also cause an exaggerated sense of well-being and, if used too much, dependence and addiction.

 Loss of appetite

 Nausea and vomiting

-Opioid use during pregnancy is especially serious because heroin and methadone easily cross the placenta into the fetus (see Figure: How Drugs Cross the Placenta How Drugs Cross the Placenta More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more ).
-Because babies born to addicted mothers have been exposed to the drugs their mothers have taken, they may quickly develop withdrawal symptoms, including
+Opioid use during pregnancy is especially serious because heroin and methadone easily cross the placenta and affect the fetus (see How Drugs Cross the Placenta How Drugs Cross the Placenta ).
+Because babies born to women who use opioids have been exposed to the drugs their mothers have taken, they may quickly develop withdrawal symptoms, including

 If mothers take opioids immediately before labor and delivery, the baby’s breathing may be weak.

 Sometimes urine tests